radius-project/docs/docs/content/reference/resource-schema/connector-schema/databases/mongodb/index.md

 ---
 type: docs
-title: "MongoDB database connector"
+title: "MongoDB database link"
 linkTitle: "MongoDB"
-description: "Learn how to use a MongoDB connector in your application"
+description: "Learn how to use a MongoDB link in your application"
 ---

-The `mongodb.com/MongoDatabase` connector is a [portable connector]({{< ref connectors >}}) which can be deployed to any platform Radius supports.
+The `mongodb.com/MongoDatabase` link is a [portable link]({{< ref links >}}) which can be deployed to any platform Radius supports.

 ## Resource format